 UCMC recognizes changes in accounting estimates related to third-party payor settlements as more experience is acquired.
-Adjustments to prior year estimates for these items resulted in an increase in net patient service revenues of \$3,700 in 2013 and \$6,000 in 2012.
+Adjustments to prior year estimates for these items resulted in an increase in net patient service revenues of \$10,700 in 2014 and \$3,700 in 2013.

 In 2013, UCMC recognized a gain of \$2,400 related to the unwinding of the Weiss Liquidation Trust and received \$16,000 in cash from the liquidation.

-In 2012, UCMC recognized a gain of \$5,500 as a result of a favorable settlement with Medicare relating to the rural floor budget neutrality adjustment for fiscal years 1999 through 2011.
-UCMC recognized a gain of \$21,000 in 2012 relating to the flow through of the 1996 IME and GME FTE caps for years 2006 through 2011.
+In 2014, UCMC recognized a gain of \$2.5 million from the sale of its investment in VHS Acquisition Subsidiary No. 3, Inc. and received \$2.5 million in cash.
+The investment had been fully reserved at the time that it was acquired.